teusch-shawn-unilu/robot_suite_v2/docs/📦 Packages/plugin_server_base.md

 # Plugin Server Base

-The `plugin_server_base` package serves as a bridge between the `tello_bt` framework and any custom plugins you create.
+The `plugin_server_base` package serves as a bridge between the `robot_bt` framework and any custom plugins you create.
 It allows you to develop plugins independently, without requiring direct use of `tello_bt` or the `py-trees` library (which manages the behavior tree).

 Essentially, this package provides a ROS 2 node with a preconfigured ROS 2 service, enabling the behavior tree to trigger the execution (or "ticking") of your plugin.